paradedb/charts/charts/paradedb/README.md

 kubectl --namespace paradedb exec --stdin --tty services/paradedb-rw -- bash
 ```

-This will launch a shell inside the instance.
-You can connect via `psql` with:
+This will launch a Bash shell inside the instance.
+You can connect to the ParadeDB database via `psql` with:

 ```bash
 psql -d paradedb